Shakti Gauchan: Playing career

 After being left out of the squad for the 2010 Asian Games as well as the 2011 ACC Twenty20 Cup, Gauchan was considered a misfit for the youngest version of the game among the supporters and lovers of Nepal cricket.
 However, Gauchan fought for and secured a place in the Twenty20 squad for the 2012 ICC World Twenty20 Qualifier.
 Gauchan justified his selection, silenced all his critics and rose to limelight once again after taking a total of 16 wickets, becoming the second leading wicket-taker in the 2012 ICC World Twenty20 Qualifier in UAE, which included a hat-trick against Denmark.
 He was one of the two Nepalese players besides skipper Paras Khadka to be chosen in the best XI of the tournament by ESPNcricinfo.
 After the 2012 ICC World Twenty20 Qualifier, Gauchan was called by popular IPL franchise Rajasthan Royals.
 He impressed in the training; he bowled Indian cricket maestro Rahul Dravid and took the wicket of Australian batsman Brad Hodge.
 Rajasthan Royals later tweeted about Gauchan saying, 'For now, Shakti Gauchan will be training and gaining valuable experience at the nets.
 Nevertheless, a great leap ahead for Nepali cricket.'

 In the 2012 ICC World Cricket League Division Four, he set up Nepal's convincing victory over Malaysia, with a new record.
 The left-arm orthodox spinner's figures of 10-8-2-3 in their division 4 match is the best economical bowling spell ever in limited over encounters.
 Had it been a One Day International (ODI) match, he would have shifted West Indies’ Phil Simmons to the second place.
 Simmons' figures of 10-8-3-4 against Pakistan in 1992 stands as the best in the ODIs.

-Numerous performances as such and examples of Gauchan single-handedly carrying the weight of the team are there aplenty.
-15 wickets in the 2012 ACC Trophy Elite, 16 wickets in the 2012 ICC World Twenty20 Qualifier and 10 wickets in the 2012 Division Four are some of Gauchan's major contributions in recent tournaments, all of which have played a pivotal role in the recent successes experienced by the senior squad.
+He got 15 wickets in the 2012 ACC Trophy Elite, 16 wickets in the 2012 ICC World Twenty20 Qualifier and 10 wickets in the 2012 Division Four are some of Gauchan's major contributions in recent tournaments.

 In the 2014 ICC World Twenty20 in Bangladesh, he was phenomenal in Nepal's 80 run win over Hong Kong in the first group match and was awarded the man of the match for his impressive 3 wicket haul.
 He took total of 5 wickets playing three matches in the tournament.
 He took 5 wickets during the 2014 Asian Games with an exceptional economy rate of just 3.54.
 He also took 10 wickets in the 2014 ICC World Cricket League Division Three at an average of 12.80 and an exceptional economy rate of just 2.87.

 In the 2015 ICC World Cricket League Division Two, he picked up 7 wickets at an average of 21.57 and an economy of 3.40.